 This option provides separation between cyclists and motor vehicles by use of flexible bollards.
 Flexible bollards (in Silverdale) are illustrated in Figure 5.

-Figure 5: Flexible bollards (Silverdale)
+Figure 5: Flexible bollards (Silverdale) This option was not recommended - see full report for details.

 2.10 Option 10: Two-way On-road Cycle Lane